microsoft/EdgeML/Applications/GesturePod/onMKR1000/README.md

 ## Docs
 Blog post _Coming soon ..!_

-## Also
+## Simulation
 Make your own GesturePod.
 Don't have time?
-No issues, checkout the code on your computer with preloaded sensor values _Coming Soon ..!_
+No issues, checkout the simulation on your computer with preloaded sensor values _Coming Soon ..!_

 ## Dependencies
-MPU6050, I2C dev and helper 3d math libraries from [jrowberg](https://github.com/jrowberg/i2cdevlib).
+To communicate with the MPU6050, we use [jrowberg's](https://github.com/jrowberg/i2cdevlib) ```i2cdevlib``` library.
 Last tested with commit [900b8f9](https://github.com/jrowberg/i2cdevlib/tree/900b8f959e9fa5c3126e0301f8a61d45a4ea99cc).